Legalica Privacy Policy & Data Protection

 11.9 Documentation: Legalica makes available all information necessary to demonstrate compliance with Art.
 28 GDPR.

-12. AI ACT PROCESSOR OBLIGATIONS
+12. AI ACT TRANSPARENCY OBLIGATIONS

 13. DATA BREACH NOTIFICATION